 With its quality management, the BfR pursues the following goals:

-- Ensuring the best possible quality for scientific findings
+- Ensuring the best possible quality for scientific results

-- Safety in the future through forward-looking planning and flexibility
+- Safeguarding the future through forward planning and flexibility